Here’s a few wedding day tips - from a Videography point of view:

 Include Archive Footage:

-If you have any old footage or photos of yourselves together that hold nostalgic value, I always encourage couples to send that through!
-Even if it’s just average quality phone footage, it can be manipulated to look vintage or stylised and can help fill out your story.
+If you have any old footage or photos of yourselves together that hold sentimental value, I always encourage couples to send that through!
+It can be nice to include some of your milestones together in the Highlight film.

 Shoot More Than Just The Wedding: